Nicky Marrero: Early career

-Marrero began playing professionally at the age of 15 with Orchesta Caribe.
+Nicolas "Nicky" Marrero, was born in the Bronx, New York on June 17, 1950.
+Better known as the wonderful timbalero Nicky Marrero, he began playing professionally at the age of 15 with Orchesta Caribe.
 Thereafter, he was asked by Willie Colon to join his band where he recorded “Jazzy” on the "El Malo" album.

 From 1965 – 1971 he performed with Eddie Palmieri's band.
 In 1968 he recorded the LP Champagne with Eddie Palmieri and His Orchestra, published by the label Tico Records.
 In 1970 he recorded the LP Harlem River Drive with Palmieri who brought together other Latin Jazz artists Victor Vinegas, Andy Gonzales, Ronnie Cuber along with African American Funk all-stars Jermey Jemmott and Bernard Purdie."The results of this experiment [were] a deeply funky and socially conscious album, addressing issues of poverty and unemployment and general conditions of ghetto living."
-He has also performed and recorded with the Larry Harlow's orchestra from 1971-1973.
+He has also performed and recorded with the Larry Harlow's orchestra from 1971 to 1973.

 In 1974 he was asked by Jerry Masucci to join the Fania All-Stars, replacing Orestes Vilató where he would record Fania's greatest hits and tour the world.